symonk/symonk.github.io/_posts/2017-08-02-the-hypertext-transfer-protocol.md

 - **405 Method Not Allowed:** Unsupported HTTP method type, use HTTP Options to see the list available.

-- **500 Internal Server:** Error indicates that the server encountered an error fulfi lling the request.
+- **500 Internal Server:** Error indicates that the server encountered an error fulfilling the request.
 This normally occurs when you have submitted unexpected input that caused an unhandled error somewhere within the application’s processing.
 You should closely review the full contents of the server’s response for any details indicating the nature of the error.

 - **503 Service Unavailable:** Normally indicates that, although the web server itself is functioning and can respond to requests, the application accessed via the server is not responding.
 You should verify whether this is the result of any action you have performed.